scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       ylabel="Attitude Angle (deg)",
    )

-The next step is to start the simulations themselves, which can be done through a loop where we call Flight class, perform the simulation, save the desired parameters into a list and then follow through the next iteration.
+The next step is to start the simulations themselves, which can be done through a loop where the Flight class is called, perform the simulation, save the desired parameters into a list and then follow through the next iteration.
-We'll also be using the *post-process* flight data method to make RocketPy evaluate additional result parameters after the simulation.
+The *post-process* flight data method is being used to make RocketPy evaluate additional result parameters after the simulation.

 Finally, the `Function.comparePlots()` method is used to plot the final result.

 ..
-[Precisa incluir imagem aqui e refinar o texto acima!]
+TODO: Colocar figur

 Monte Carlo Simulation
 ----------------------